georgia-tech-db/evadb/docs/source/dev-guide/packaging.rst

 Please follow the following steps to package models:

 * Create a folder with a descriptive name.
-This folder name will be used by the UDF that is invoking your model.
+This folder name will be used by the function that is invoking your model.
-* Place all files used by the UDF inside this folder.
+* Place all files used by the function inside this folder.
 These are typically:
     * Model weights (The .pt files that contain the actual weights)
     * Model architectures (The .pt files that contain model architecture information)
     * Label files (Extra files that are used in the process of model inference for outputting labels.)